 What makes a good reading chair: a back that supports you upright (not reclined like a movie chair), arms at the right height to rest a book, and a seat depth that lets you sit all the way back without your feet dangling.
 Bouclé and chunky woven fabrics are the dominant cozy-bedroom look right now and they hold up well, but check the cushion — too soft and you'll sink into it, too firm and you'll fidget.

-This is the chair I'd start with.
+This is the chair I'd start with — and at this price you get two, which means a reading corner with two chairs instead of one (or one for the nook and one for the office).
 The back is upright enough that you can actually read in it without slouching, the arms are at book-resting height, and the bouclé is dense enough that it doesn't pill the way cheaper bouclé does.
-Cream works in almost any cozy bedroom or living room palette.
+Cream works in almost any cozy bedroom or living room palette, and the wood-toned legs pair with warm wood floors and oak/walnut furniture.

 Bad reading light is the silent killer of reading nooks.
 Overhead lights are too harsh.
 Most table lamps don't reach over the chair properly.
 The result: you sit down, you start reading, your eyes get tired in fifteen minutes, you put the book down.
 The chair becomes a laundry pile.

-The fix is either an arc floor lamp that reaches over the chair from behind, or a tall table lamp on a side table next to you.
+The fix is either a tall table lamp on a side table next to you, or an arc floor lamp that reaches over the chair from behind.
 Either way, what matters is the bulb: 2700K color temperature (warm white, not daylight), and at least 800 lumens for actual reading.
 Put it on a dimmer if you can — bright enough to read, dim enough to feel cozy when you're done.

 You need somewhere for a coffee, a glass of water, your reading glasses, and the book you finished last week and haven't put back yet.
 A side table that's too small will frustrate you.
 Too big and it crowds the chair.

 This is the piece that makes a reading nook actually cozy instead of just functional.
-A heavyweight throw — not a thin decorative one — draped over the arm of the chair signals "this is a place where someone actually sits."
+A throw draped over the arm of the chair signals "this is a place where someone actually sits."
 It's also the easiest piece to swap seasonally if you want the nook to feel different in winter vs. summer.

 A floor cushion